kirillmasanov/monitoring/README.md

 The problem is that the ports of the exporters (node_exporter and mysqld_exporter) are different (since they are on the same node), so the `$host` variable cannot be used.We should add an additional label to `prometheus.yml` (for example, alias=[db1, db2, ..]) to each job.\
 In Grafana create the `alias` variable:
 `label_value(node_uname_info,alias)`.\
-And We receive a request: \
+And we receive a request: \
 `(mysql_global_variables_innodb_buffer_pool_size{alias="$alias"} * 100) / on (alias) node_memory_MemTotal_bytes{alias="$alias"}`